-- 1. Acts of incorrigibility, fighting, insubordination, or other bad conduct such as: profanity, disobedience or physical abuse to school personnel or other students, defacing or damaging school property, larceny, or other unlawful acts. - 2.
-Cutting classes, or leaving school without the permission of the administration. - 3.
+Acts of incorrigibility, fighting, insubordination or other bad conduct such as: profanity, disobedience or physical abuse to school personnel or other students, defacing or damaging school property, larceny, or other unlawful acts.
+Truancy, cutting classes, or leaving school without the permission of the administration.

 A pupil may be suspended from school for any act on a school bus that endangers the health, safety or property of a student, teacher, chaperone, or bus driver.
-The type of suspension is governed by the severity of the offense, and the principal will make the decision.
-This also applies to all extracurricular activities. - 4.
-The school board prohibits any act that interferes with the student's rights to an education and the teacher's rights to teach without any unwarranted interference by a student.
+The type of suspension is governed by the severity of the offense, and the Principal will make the decision.
+This also applies to all extracurricular activities.

+The school board prohibits any act that interferes with a student's rights to an education and a teacher's rights to teach without any unwarranted interference by a student.

 It is realized that offenses listed are not all inclusive, and other acts of misconduct could merit suspension or assessment of other forms of punishment.
+Please note, all offenses will be dealt with on a case by case basis.
+It is also the right of the Wilkes-Barre Area School District to amend the discipline code on an as needed basis.